W4ppler/JumpingGame/readme.md

 This is my first JavaScript Project.
 I have tried to recreate the Chrome Dino Game.

 ## Features
-- The character can jump by clicking.
+- The character can jump by clicking (or any Keyboard input).
 - Different cactus images appear randomly as obstacles.
 - The game tracks the player's current score and high score.
 - The difficulty increases over time by decreasing the block appearance delay and increasing the block speed.